lorenzobadas/LowPowerContest24-multiVth/README.md

 In phase 2, the linear windowed algorithm is used four times with logarithmically decreasing steps for swaps from L-Vt to S-Vt, and four times with a fixed step for swaps from S-Vt to H-Vt.

-Phase 3 executes only if the execution time constraint is respected, performing swaps with steps of two and one, both from L-Vt to S-Vt and S-Vt to H-Vt.
+Phase 3 is executed only if the execution time constraint is met, performing swaps with steps of two and one, both from L-Vt to S-Vt and S-Vt to H-Vt.

 ## Evaluation
 The command was tested on two benchmark circuits, `c1908` and `c5315`.
-For both these circuits, the reference leakage power was measured after synthesizing the design with only L-Vt cells, with a clock period of 2 ns, 1.5 ns, and 1 ns.
+For both circuits, the reference leakage power was measured after synthesizing the design using only L-Vt cells, with clock periods of 2 ns, 1.5 ns, and 1 ns.
-The leakage power was then measured after running the `multiVth` command on the design, with the same clock periods.
+Leakage power was then measured after running the `multiVth` command on the design, using the same clock periods.
-The following thresholds where provided in order to evaluate the command.
+The following thresholds were provided in order to evaluate the command.

 | Benchmark | Clock Period (ns) | Leakage Power Savings |
 |-----------|-------------------|-----------------------|